Board-Certified Ophthalmologist, Cornea Specialist

 Prior to his position at Magruder Eye Institute, Dr. Golen helped train the next generation of Ophthalmologists and surgeons at the University of Virginia Department of Ophthalmology.
 Serving on faculty as a Cornea and External Disease specialist, as well as an Assistant Residency Program Director for three years, he supervised residents in intensive hands-on training in the clinic and in the operating room.
 It was the perfect combination for a physician-scientist and teacher.

 ”At the University of Virginia, I frequently performed complex corneal and cataract surgeries,” he explains.
-His case load included severe traumas, advanced infections, and congenital eye disorders.
+His caseload included severe traumas, advanced infections, and congenital eye disorders.
 Given the severe disease state of some of the cornea cases, he even implanted multiple Boston Keratoprosthesis corneal transplants, a part prosthetic/part biologic artificial cornea.
 “I am so grateful to have had this full range of experiences at a nationally renowned academic medical center.”

 Dr. Golen compares the benefits he had at the university to being part of a comprehensive eye care practice.
 “Much like a university setting, at Magruder Eye Institute we have a distinct advantage of having great collaboration with experienced specialists.
 To be able to consult with other Ophthalmologists, such as a retina specialist or a glaucoma specialist, on a daily basis is a huge strength for our practice and our patients.
-It also lends itself to a greater continuity of care and physician cooperation for the benefit of our patients.
+It also lends itself to greater continuity of care and physician cooperation for the benefit of our patients.
 This is further enhanced by our state-of-the-art electronic records system.”

 Growing up in Dearborn, Michigan, Dr. Golen found his true passion throughout his school years to be science: especially biology.
-It was always very important to him to choose a career path where he could help people.
+It was always very important for him to choose a career path where he could help people.
 It was just a question of how to do it.

 “When I was in high school and as an undergraduate,” recalls Dr. Golen, “I was torn between becoming a doctor and a scientist – seriously contemplating a path toward a Ph.D.
 But what kept pointing me toward medicine instead of research, was the fact I enjoy interacting with people on a daily basis and love the opportunity to make people better.”